ToyotaInfoTech/RAMN/docs/minictf.rst

 By default, RAMN ECUs implement small CTF challenges that can be used to practice for automotive Capture The Flag (CTF) events.

-The flags are in plaintext in both the firmware files and the source code; The goal is to develop the correct commands or scripts to extract flags without looking at the source code or binary files.
+The flags are in plaintext in both the firmware files and the source code; the goal is to develop the correct commands or scripts to extract flags without looking at the source code or binary files.
 The format of flags is **"flag{xxx}"**.

 Challenges